 One of Schneider’s fondest memories has been with another one of her inspirations, the band State Champs.
-Schneider has been following them for six years since seeing them in their early days at the Masquerade, and so Schneider made a music video saying she wanted to sing with their band.
+Schneider has been following them for six years since seeing them in their early days at the Masquerade, and so Schneider created a music video saying she wanted to sing with their band.
 After extensive sharing and promotion from her friends and family, the video caught the attention of the band.
-At one of their performances in Atlanta, the lead singer of the band called Schneider up and asked if she wanted to perform with them.
-Schneider got to perform in front of 2,000 people that night.
+At one of their performances in Atlanta, the lead singer of the band called Schneider up and to perform with them.
+Schneider got to share her talent in front of 2,000 people that night.

 Schneider’s music style is primarily punk and alternative rock.
 Some of her favorite bands include Paramore and, of course, All Time Low.
 For Schneider, music is her canvas.
 If she is having a bad day or if she’s bored, she finds her peace in playing her guitar and writing lyrics.